Balance Counseling & Wellness

 It’s OK not to be OK.

 So, you’re considering counseling…maybe for the first time or maybe you’ve tried it off and on for years.
 Let me see if I can guess a few of your thoughts and questions: Is this going to work?
 Do I really want to tell my story (or tell it again) to a new counselor?
 What if they’re weird?
 What if they think I’m weird?
 Will they judge me?
 My trust issues make it hard to be vulnerable.
-Am I/we too broken to be fixed?
+Am I too broken to be fixed?
 I’ve had a bad experience with counseling and don’t know why this time would be different.

 Does any of that sound familiar?

-Well, let me just say I’ve had all those thoughts and questions at some point in my own therapeutic journey.
-That’s perfectly normal!
-I am a professional counselor, but I am also a client and I truly believe in the therapeutic process both professionally and personally.
 The felt experience of being on your side of the couch is one of the greatest assets I bring to our counseling relationship.
 Education, training and experience are certainly important factors when selecting a counselor, but it’s just as important that you feel comfort, connection and trust during our time together.
-Those are must haves for a successful experience and they are my primary goal and standard for every session.

 A little about EFT